tenzindorji/projectnotes/kubernetes/README.md

 ## ServiceAccounts
   - Kubernetes has can't create users/groups.
 It needs to be managed externally.
+  - ca, certificaet Authority is the brain of trust in Kubernetes
   - But, serviceaccount can be defined/created by kubernetes API and is created in namespace.
   - By Default, service account is created in each namespace but has no access to API server
   - Create your own service account